-Decision Resources, Inc., announces the publication of Strategic Overview of Women's Health Markets.
+Decision Resources, Inc., announces a forthcoming study titled Strategic Overview of Women's Health Markets.
 This study focuses on five significant women's health conditions affecting pre- and post-menopausal women worldwide: breast cancer, ovarian cancer, osteoporosis, female infertility, and menopause.
 The sheer size of the prevalent populations of these five indications and consequent market opportunities will drive continued expansion of R&D activities.
 In this study, we analyze agents in development for each indication and rate them by innovation levels.

 Our analysis of key emerging therapies revealed that selective estrogen receptor modulators (SERMs) hold significant promise for solving the treatment needs of menopausal symptoms, osteoporosis, and breast cancer prevention.
 Separately, the abundance of monoclonal antibody, vaccine, or gene therapy approaches in development promise to deliver more-specific therapies that carry dramatic improvement in treatment strategies for women suffering from cancer.
 Biomira's Theratope for breast cancer and Antisoma's Theragyn and Schering-Plough's p53 gene therapy for ovarian cancer are a few of the potential new remedies on the horizon.